Youssefachouri/resources/en/about_statistics.md

 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_statistics/files/img 5 - scans by lang.png" alt="Scans by language chart - QR code generator ScanMeFindMe"></p>

 <p>This chart will show what is the primary language installed on your clients devices.
 This is usually the language
 they are most comfortable with.
-And if you find that a lot of your clients prefer French you might offer some materials in French for them.</p>
+This can be useful as if you find that a lot of your clients prefer French, for example, you might offer some materials in French to increase sales and popularity.</p>

 <h3>Scans By Country and City</h3>